 - VCT-14 style bridge plate/shoulder mount w/15mm rod support

-- Hard or soft case of your choice
+- Soft case or airline carry-on hard case - your choice

 Refined.
 That’s the key word when discussing the second variation of one of our most popular cameras ever.
 The great parts of the original FS7 remain: Super 35mm sensor, 4K 10bit recording or high frame rate HD recording, and incredible lens flexibility.
 But there are always little wants after you’ve used a camera for a while, and Sony has addressed some of those in this updated body.